 - Q What should I know before taking albuterol extended-release tablets?

-- Q How should I take albuterol syrup?
+- Q Who should not take albuterol sulfate?

-- Q Can I take albuterol extended-release tablets if I'm nursing?
+- Q Who should take albuterol extended-release tablets?